 What does ‘Shares Advised’ column mean?

 This column indicates if we have received payment share information for books.
 If the value is ‘Yes’ it means the amount is your share to keep and you have no on-payment obligations.
-If the value is ‘No’ it means that way is eligible for payment shares but none have been provided and publishers may need to share that payment with other entitled shareholders.
+If the value is ‘No’ it means that payment is eligible for payment shares but none have been provided to Copyright Agency, and publishers may need to share that payment with other entitled shareholders.
 As payment shares only apply to books, so you will see a ‘N/A’ for other work types.

 What does ‘Licence Sector’ and its values mean?